iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 To start an interactive Clojure session, type `lein repl` in the terminal.

-It should look something like this:
+It should look like this:

 ~~~
 clojure@clojure-VirtualBox:~$ lein repl